Keyclic/docs-en/feedbacks.rst

 Agents (:ref:`members-agent`) can post feedbacks the same way as every user.
 What's more, an agent can enter in "pro mode".
 To do so, just put in the body of the request, the "proMode" field with the value "true".
 Thus, his feedback will be treated differently :

-- If his feedback is within a place of his organization, then the feedback doesn't need moderation and a report is created.
+- If his feedback is within a place of his organization, a report is created.

 - If his feedback is outside a place of his organization, then the feedback is refused.